SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Clients MUST use the authorization server's issuer identifier as defined in {{!RFC8414}}/{{OpenID.Discovery}} as the sole audience value in client assertions.
-Clients they MUST retrieve and validate this value as described in {{Section 3.3 of !RFC8414}}/Section 4.3 of
+Clients MUST retrieve and validate this value as described in {{Section 3.3 of !RFC8414}}/Section 4.3 of
 {{OpenID.Discovery}}.